3 Moringa Recipes For Your 16:8 Intermittent Fasting

 Step 1: Preheat the oven to 475 degrees F. Place the butter in a bowl and mash with a fork until smooth.
 Add the moringa and 1 teaspoon salt and stir until evenly combined.

 Step 3: Peel off the outer layers of each leek until you have at least 8 inches of white and light green parts to each.
 Roughly chop enough tough green parts to make a handful, then trim off and discard the rest.
 Cut the white and light green leeks crosswise into 1-inch-thick rounds and rinse thoroughly to remove any dirt on them.
 Place the leek rounds and olive oil in a bowl, sprinkle with salt and pepper and toss gently to coat.
-Arrange the rounds on a rimmed baking sheet flat-side down so they form a "bed" for the chicken.
-Stuff the chopped greens inside the chicken along with the garlic.
-Tie the legs together with kitchen twine and place the chicken on the bed of leeks.
+Arrange the rounds on a rimmed baking sheet flat-side down so they form a "bed" for the turkey/chicken.
+Stuff the chopped greens inside the meat along with the garlic.
+Tie the legs together with kitchen twine and place the turkey/chicken on the bed of leeks.

 Step 4: Bake the chicken for 20 minutes, then reduce the oven temperature to 400 degrees F and continue baking until the chicken is golden brown, the skin is crisp and an instant-read thermometer inserted into the thigh reads 160 degrees F, about 1 hour.

 For turkey it will take around more than 3 hours, you may apply your regular process of cooking turkey.